 You can choose to play back different music sources in different rooms, or you can group speakers so they play back the same source, at the exact same time, perfectly in sync.
 Once you create groupings, your Sonos system will remember these until you ungroup them β it really is as simple as checking or unchecking a box in the app.
 You can have as many groups set up as you like, but a speaker can only be in one group at a time.

 These groups also stay intact when driving Sonos from another source.
-For example, you can associate Amazon Echo devices with Sonos speakers; creating groups where the Sonos speakers are the default music playback for a command heard by your Echo devices.
+For example, you can associate Amazon Echo devices with Sonos speakers, creating groups where the Sonos speakers are the default music playback for a command heard by your Echo devices.
+Same with Google Assistant now too.

 Bluetooth, Wi-Fi, Boost setup and more

-Sonos speakers are not Bluetooth speakers β they operate on the 2.4GHz Wi-Fi spectrum.
+Most Sonos speakers are not Bluetooth speakers β they operate on the 2.4GHz Wi-Fi spectrum.
 That means a larger range, uncompressed audio and better control around your whole house.
 It also means that the speakers themselves are streaming the audio, rather than simply relaying what your phone sends over to them.
+The exception to this rule is the Sonos Move, which can double up as a Bluetooth speaker when you take it off its charging cradle

 But you can improve things by creating a Boost setup (sometimes referred to as 'Sonosnet').
 What this means is a separate 2.4GHz mesh network that operates away from your home Wi-Fi, while at the same time still using your router's connection to the web for its internet-based sources.